 Background: what is a microfilm reel?

-Héritage Canadiana digitizes and stores microfilm reels.
+Héritage Canadiana stores and makes available digitized images from microfilm reels.
 If we are researching at HC, we should first understand what is and is not on a microfilm reel.
 A reel:

 - Could contain thousands of images

 - Should have titles to identify the reel